partha0103/notification/README.md

+# Install
-clone the repo
+Clone the repo<br/>
+run npm install to install the dependencies<br/>
-install dependencies using npm install run "npm run start" to run
+run "npm run start" to run the server<br/> open the localhost server in two different tabs to send the notification